Terraform Cloud is now IBM HCP Terraform

-In June 2023, HashiCorp (now acquired by IBM) adjusted the pricing scheme of Terraform Cloud (TFC), its commercial SaaS product.
+In June 2023, HashiCorp (now IBM HashiCorp) adjusted the pricing scheme of Terraform Cloud, its commercial SaaS product and core component of the HashiCorp Cloud Platform.
 The main change was a shift to the Resources Under Management (RUM) model, which calculates service costs based on how many resources are connected to Terraform (buckets, load balancers, instances, clusters, etc.) rather than by the number of users.

 The change was met with a mixed response, as it meant savings for some, but higher charges for others.